aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 : REQUIRED - `N_A` (because this is not an OAuth access token.)

 `scope`:
 : OPTIONAL if the scope of the issued token is identical to the scope requested by the client; otherwise, it is REQUIRED.
-This may be fewer scopes than the application requested based on various policies in the IdP.
+Various policies in the IdP may result in different scopes being issued from the scopes the application requested.

 `expires_in`:
 : RECOMMENDED - The lifetime in seconds of the authorization grant.